You can choose wood oil or stain if you need a wood finish. But, what’s the difference between these two wood finishes?

-You can use wood oil:
+You can use wood oil for the following things.

 - To protect the wood from damage.